Dan’s Pere Marquette Lantern Collection

 A Rail and Road Auction Win.

 Three of my favorite restored pieces.
 Cleaned to as close to factory condition as possible.
-(2) 1913 Reliables and (1) 1903 Adams (middle).
+(2) 1913 Reliables and (1) 1908 Adams (middle).
 They are beautiful to display and hard to believe well over 100 years old.

-My favorite lanterns are the ones that tell a story and these two due exactly that.
+My favorite lanterns are the ones that tell a story and these two do exactly that.
 I cleaned them up, but I didn't wash away the story.
 They are preserved rather than restored.
 (2) 1913 Reliables.
-The comfortable leather wrapped grips, to the holes drilled in the lid to warm their hands, the paint used to protect them from rust all tells a lot about the life on the rails in the early days.
+The comfortable leather wrapped bails, to the holes drilled in the lid to warm their hands, the paint used to protect them from rust all tells a lot about the life on the rails in the early days.
 Lanterns were a very important tool back in the day, every slight modification had its purpose.
 Now, they are works of art, filled with stories and history.

 While the lanterns were great for giving off light and heat, the different colored glass globes gave off signals for the trains to operate at night.
 Each color has its own meaning.
 For example; White (clear) - Safe to proceed.
 Green - Proceed (white and green could be used together in certain circumstances).
 Yellow (Amber) - Proceed at reduced speed.
 Red - Stop or danger ahead, and Blue meant that men were working in the area.
 Pictured with a HO gauge or the Pere Marquette 1225 hauling freight.

-Pictured above: Adam Westlake (AW, Adlake, Adams) Reliables (1912 double guard Reliable, many 1913 Reliables), 1895/1903 Adams (transitional), Adlake 100, 200, 250(s), Kero(s), a Dietz #39 Standard (Bell bottom) and two Adams 1897, all with embossed/etched and/or stamped with PM(s), PMRY(s), PMRR(s) and/or Pere Marquette.
+Pictured above: Adam Westlake (AW, Adlake, Adams) Reliables (1912 double guard Reliable, many 1913 Reliables), 1897/1908/1909 Adams, Adlake 100, 200, 250(s), Kero(s), a Dietz #39 Standard (Bell bottom) and two Adams 1897, all with embossed/etched and/or stamped with PM(s), PMRY(s), PMRR(s) and/or Pere Marquette.
 All railroad, dead-flame lanterns have original burners & founts with either wire, leather wrapped, or wooden bails.

 Other PM, PM RY or PM RR Memorabilia